 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Lewistown Trout Hatchery and Bass Ponds (approx. 0.9 miles away); Catoctin Furnace (approx. 2.4 miles away); Catoctin Iron Furnace (approx. 2.4 miles away); "Isabella" and Casting Shed (approx. 2.5 miles away); a different marker also named Catoctin Iron Furnace Richfield (approx. 5 miles away); a different marker also named Richfield (approx. 5 miles away); Cunningham Falls (approx. 5 miles away).
+Lewistown Trout Hatchery and Bass Ponds (approx. 0.9 miles away); Catoctin Furnace (approx. 2.6 miles away); "Isabella" and Casting Shed (approx. 2.6 miles away); Catoctin Iron Furnace (approx. 2.6 miles away); a different marker also named Catoctin Iron Furnace Richfield (approx. 4.8 miles away); a different marker also named Richfield (approx. 4.8 miles away); George Washington (approx. 4.8 miles away).

 More about this marker.
 On the lower left in the sidebar is a photo of Iron Brigade soldiers posing in camp.
 Portraits of Gens Reynolds and Doubleday are in the lower center.
 A Gettysburg campaign map is in the lower right with the caption, "Position of the Union Army of the Potomac June 29, 1863 (midday).
 New Union commander Gen. George G. Meade orders his army north with two objectives: Engage the Confederate army under the best possible conditions while protecting Washington D.C.
 Learning that the Union army was close and getting closer, Confederate Gen. Robert E. Lee orders his army to consolidate somewhere near the Maryland-Pennsylvania border."

 Related markers.
 Click here for a list of markers that are related to this marker.
 To better understand the relationship, study each marker in the order shown.

 1. Fox's Regimental Losses Page on the Iron Brigade.
 (Submitted on July 3, 2007, by Craig Swain of Leesburg, Virginia.)